 We live in a society where Joker 2 is going to happen.
-So, if anyone forgot, it's time to remember that the original Joaquin Phoenix-led Joker movie did so well at the box office (and with critics), that Warner Bros.
+And not only do we have a title, we have a release date too.
+Oh, and now we've got confirmation about the first announced co-star to act across Mr. J. So, if anyone forgot, it's time to remember that the original Joaquin Phoenix-led Joker movie did so well at the box office (and with critics), that Warner Bros.
 Pictures is ready for another round of the early days of the clown prince of crime.

 To recap, Todd Phillips' Joker took in more than $1 billion at the box office, and (unlike a lot of movies spawning from DC intellectual property) got serious raves from critics.
 Heck, Phoenix even took home the Oscar for Best Performance by an Actor in a Leading Role for the film (which was also nominated for film of the year).

 Will Phillips' Joker run afoul of Robert Pattinson's The Batman?
 What should we expect from this sequel?
 Let's find out.